Dissidia Final Fantasy: Release and merchandise

-For the western localization, the Square Enix staff used analysis from their subsidiary companies in London and Los Angeles to readjust the game for Western audiences.
-The release date for the western world was revealed to be August 25, 2009 (starting in North America), in addition a number of small changes, including re-adjustments in gameplay, new gameplay events, an arcade gameplay mode, a shortened tutorial, new moves for playable characters, and extra cutscenes featuring cameos from several other characters from the main characters' original games that do not appear in the Japanese version.
-Director Takeshi Arakawa referred to the Western version as a more action-based game than the original Japanese version which was more RPG-based.
+For the western localization of Dissidia Final Fantasy, the Square Enix staff used analysis from their subsidiary companies in London and Los Angeles to readjust the game for Western audiences.
+The release date for the western world was revealed to be August 25, 2009 (starting in North America); this version was enhanced with a number of small changes, including re-adjustments in gameplay, new gameplay events, an arcade gameplay mode, a shortened tutorial, new moves for playable characters, and extra cutscenes featuring cameos from several other characters from the main characters' original games that do not appear in the Japanese version.
+Director Takeshi Arakawa referred to the Western version as a more action-based game than the original Japanese version, which was more RPG-based.

-For the Dissidia Final Fantasy US release, Gamestop released the game with two additional covers for anyone who reserved it before it came out.
+For the United States release, GameStop released the game with two additional covers as a pre-order bonus for players who reserved it before it came out.
 An international version of the game, named is a direct port of the North American version of the game, retaining all the extra features added, and was released in Japan on November 1, 2009.
 Both English and Japanese voices are available in battle, with the player deciding which language the characters will speak.

-Dissidia Final Fantasy-themed PSP bundle, which included a "Mystic Silver" PSP system, a copy of Dissidia Final Fantasy, a 2GB memory stick, and a copy of Final Fantasy VII: Advent Children was also released on August 25 the same year.
+A Dissidia Final Fantasy-themed PSP bundle, which included a "Mystic Silver" PSP system, a copy of Dissidia Final Fantasy, a 2GB memory stick, and a copy of the Final Fantasy VII: Advent Children film was released on August 25, 2009.

 Studio BentStuff published the Dissidia Final Fantasy Ultimania α as the initial reference guide for the game.
 Released on December 4, 2008, this book became part of the Ultimania series, which includes the Kingdom Hearts Ultimania α.
 Suntory Ltd. also collaborated with Square Enix to create the "Dissidia Final Fantasy Potion" drinks which were released on December 9 in Japan to promote the game's release.

 Square Enix released a line of Trading Arts figures in early 2009 with Series 1 containing Cloud Strife, Squall Leonhart, Zidane Tribal, Tidus, and the Warrior of Light.
 A second series was later released featuring Sephiroth, Terra, Bartz, Firion, and Cecil.